A Double Delight for Bharat Rasayan Shareholders!

 Why Bharat Rasayan Announced These Corporate Actions

-By increasing the total number of shares available for trading, both the split and the bonus improve liquidity, encouraging more participation and smoother price discovery. - To Broaden the Investor Base
+- To Improve Liquidity: By substantially increasing the total number of shares available for trading, both the split and the bonus improve liquidity, encouraging more participation and smoother price discovery.

 How This Affects Bharat Rasayan Shareholders